pytchlang/pytch-webapp/doc/source/user/errors-and-debugging.rst

 * This is one big difference from Scratch, where your program never crashes.
-* How best to explain the concept of build and runtime errors will need some thought.
+* How best to explain the concept of build (maybe "launch" is a better word?) and runtime errors will need some thought.
-* Your program can have problems at *build time*, which means Pytch can't even start running your project.
+* Your program can have problems at *launch time*, which means Pytch can't even start running your project.
 * Or can have problems at *run time*, which are problems which only show up once your project is running.
 Perhaps there is a problem